andrewrk/groovebasin/doc/protocol.md

  * Type: `[fieldName]`
  * `fieldName`: description of field

+Any object field with a `null` value may be omitted from the object.

 After establishing a WebSocket connection, the next thing you probably want to do is [subscribe](#subscribe) to information relevant to you.